Talladega, Alabama: Etymology

 The name Talladega is derived from the Muscogee language, a Native American language of the Muscogee.
 It comes from the word Tvlvtēke, from Muscogee tvlwv, meaning "town", and vtēke, meaning "border", indicating its location on the border between Muscogee and Natchez.

 Geography

-Talladega is located in east central Alabama at 33° 26′ 5″ N, 86° 6′ 5″ W (33.434722 N, -86.101389 W).
+Talladega is located in east central Alabama.
 Alabama State Routes 21, 77, and 275 are the main routes through the city.
 AL-77 runs through the downtown area from north to south, leading north 14 mi (23 km) to Lincoln along Interstate 20 and southeast 24 mi (39 km) to Ashland.
 AL-21 runs from southwest to northeast through the city, leading northeast 23 mi (37 km) to Oxford and southwest 21 mi (34 km) to Sylacauga.
 AL-275 runs to the north and west of the city as a bypass of the downtown area.

 According to the U.S. Census Bureau, the city has a total area of 62.3 km2, of which 62.1 km2 is land and 0.2 km2, or 0.30%, is water.